 Unweighted GPAs do not take the levels of your classes into account.
-An A in an AP or Honors class will translate into a 4.0 GPA, and so will an A in a low-level class.
-An unweighted GPA won't change based on the types of classes you're taking; it represents your grades in isolation.
+An A in an AP or honors class will translate into a 4.0 GPA, and so will an A in a low-level class.
+Basically, an unweighted GPA won't change based on the types of classes you're taking; it represents your grades in isolation.

 Weighted GPAs are a bit more complicated.
 Many high schools now record weighted GPAs instead of standard unweighted GPAs.
-Weighted GPAs are measured on a scale that goes up higher than a 4.0 to account for more difficult classes.
-For many schools, this means a 0 to 5.0 scale, but some scales go up higher.
+Weighted GPAs are measured on a scale that goes up higher than 4.0 to account for more difficult classes.
+For many schools, this means a 0-5.0 scale, but some scales go up higher (like to 6.0).

-In the lowest-level classes, grades will still stand for the same numbers as they would on the unweighted GPA scale (an A is a 4.0, a B is a 3.0, etc.).
+In the lowest-level classes, grades will still stand for the same numbers as they would on an unweighted GPA scale (i.e., an A is a 4.0, a B is a 3.0, etc.).
 However, in honors or AP classes, an A will translate into a 5.0 GPA, a B will be a 4.0, and so on.
 If your school has mid-level classes, an A might translate into a 4.5 GPA.

 Keep in mind that these are general estimates.
-If your school records weighted GPAs, you should check the specific policies.
+If your school records weighted GPAs, check its specific policies.
 Weighted GPAs are used in an effort to present a more accurate picture of academic abilities based on the rigor of a student's coursework.